Skip to content

 A creator building a newsletter has different needs than an e-commerce brand doing product campaigns.
 Here's how to pick the right tool for your situation.

-The Email Marketing Landscape
+The Email Marketing Market

 Email marketing software sends bulk emails to subscriber lists.
 But the market has fragmented into specialized categories: